TuplexLanguage/tuplex/docs/_posts/2017-08-14-moving-to-jekyll.md

 ---
 layout: default
-title: Moving to Jekyll
+title: Moving Site to Github
 categories: jekyll
 ---
+{{ page.date | date: "%Y-%m-%d" }}
+## {{ page.title }}

-The task for today is to move documentation and posts to Jekyll..
+The task for today is to set up Jekyll and Github pages and start moving documentation and posts to it.

+Starting out with the Slate theme.
+Not exactly what I'm looking for but it seems readable enough. ;-)